cookie2/Final_Project_Programming/readme.md

 	4.This version also demonstrate how to use javascript to control website.
 	5.This version scrape target is udemy.

-# 7.Give up.
+# 7. Give up.

-# 8.Before you run simple_text_mining.py, you should know:
+# 8. Before you run simple_text_mining.py, you should know:
 	-Ensure your dataset is a csv file, because in this example, I use csv file as my dataset.
 	-If you get error messeges, shut down your Laptop/PC and go to sleep.
 		Just kidding, follow this: